Mike Portnoy

 Michael Stephen Portnoy (born April 20, 1967) is an American musician best known as the drummer, backing vocalist, and co-founder of the progressive metal band Dream Theater.

 In September 2010, Portnoy announced his departure from Dream Theater after 25 years, with Mike Mangini succeeding him as the band’s drummer.
 In October 2023, 13 years after his departure, the band announced his return.
-During his time away from Dream Theater, Portnoy remained active with a variety of bands and projects, including Adrenaline Mob, Avenged Sevenfold, Transatlantic, Yellow Matter Custard, Flying Colors, the Winery Dogs, Liquid Tension Experiment, Metal Allegiance, Sons of Apollo, the Neal Morse Band, and BPMD.
+Both before and during his time away from Dream Theater, Portnoy remained active with a variety of bands and projects, including Adrenaline Mob, Avenged Sevenfold, Transatlantic, Yellow Matter Custard, Flying Colors, the Winery Dogs, Liquid Tension Experiment, Metal Allegiance, Sons of Apollo, the Neal Morse Band, and BPMD.

 Early life

 Portnoy was born on April 20, 1967, in Long Beach, New York.
 He is Jewish.
 His father, Howard Portnoy (1940–2009), worked as a DJ at a local radio station.
 Mike and his father later moved to Carmel-by-the-Sea, California, to work at KRML radio station after watching the 1971 film Play Misty for Me.
-His mother died on November 16, 1984, when the private plane she was aboard with her boyfriend crashed off the Atlantic City coastline.
+His mother, Andrea Leone, died on the night of November 16, 1984, aged 40, when the private Piper PA-28 Cherokee plane she was aboard with her boyfriend and two other persons, on a flight from Farmingdale Airport, crashed off the Atlantic City coastline.
+The plane's pilot was reportedly incapacitated after suffering a heart attack when preparing to land at Atlantic City Airport.

 His grandfather bought him his first drum kit when he was 11 years old.
 His father's job as a DJ helped Portnoy develop an appreciation for music at an early age, as he had access to his father's collection of LPs.
 He grew to favor bands such as Rush, Kiss, Queen, Led Zeppelin, the Who, Iron Maiden, and the Beatles, among others.

 Portnoy is mainly self-taught as a drummer, though he took music theory classes in high school.
 During that time, he began playing in local bands.
 With Rising Power and Inner Sanctum, he recorded and released independent albums.